mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Credentials

-A member of a group authenticates the identities of other participants by means of credentials issued by some authentication system, like a PKI.
-Each type of credential MUST express the following data in the context of the group it is used with:

-* The public key of a signature key pair matching the SignatureScheme specified by the CipherSuite of the group
-* One or more identifiers of the holder of the private key
+Each member of a group presents a credential that associates an identity with the member's key material.
+This information is verified according to the Authentication Service in use for a group.

-Note that a Credential can provide multiple identifiers for the client.
-If an application wishes to decided whether a credential represents the correct identifier for a participant in a given context, it is up to the application to decide what the correct value is and compare it to the credential.
+A Credential can provide multiple identifiers for the client.
+It is up to the application to decide which identifier or identifiers to use at the application level.
 For example, a certificate in an X509Credential may attest to several domain names or email addresses in its subjectAltName extension.
 An application may decide to present all of these to a user, or if it knows a "desired" domain name or email